pmean/build-website/text/04/OneTail.md

 one-sided tests.
 Researchers should be open to the possibility that their proposed treatments could do more harm than good.
 Moye offers a compromise where the alpha level is allocated asymmetrically.
-For example, the \"benefit\" tail could be allocated .03 ofÂ  the total alpha level and the remaining .02 would be allocated to the \"harm\" tail.
+For example, the \"benefit\" tail could be allocated .03 of  the total alpha level and the remaining .02 would be allocated to the \"harm\" tail.

 Another example of where a one-sided test is called for is when the